 A free online community-created grammar book and course (beginners to intermediate).
 The Spanish wikibook is one of the most comprehensive language wikibooks and it is worth checking out, but it contains no audio files whatsoever.

 This app aims to enable you to learn Spanish from any of the 33 languages that they support.
 The learning starts with listening to a conversation, memorizing core words, and using them to generate other phrases and sentences.
 At the end of a lesson, you are supposed to be able to reconstruct the conversation.
-The apps contain the most common 5000 words and phrases and have the speech recognition feature incorporated so that you can get feedback on your pronunciation efforts.
+We weren’t very impressed though.
+Read our full review.

 Another platform that enables you to speak Spanish with native speakers on Skype.
 There are teachers from both Spain and Latin America available.
 They use a standardized framework of references to describe your progress – the European one.
 As for the learning process, you choose a tutor according to their profile, feedback from other learners, price, location, and availability; book a lesson (a part of the fee should be paid in advance) and there you go.